 TG4ab editor, modify the subclause as follows (track changes ON):

 In the AEAD transformation process, the data fields shall be applied as in Table 9-3.

-NOTE—The MHR contains the Auxiliary Security Header field, as defined in 7.2.
+NOTE—The MHR contains the Auxiliary Security Header field, as defined in 7.2 for frames other than compressed PSDUs.
+For compressed PSDUs, the MHR is composed of the ID field, the RPA_hash field, the RPA_prand field if present and the MessageControl field of the compressed PSDU.

 9.3.6 AEAD inverse transformation data representation